About the grants

 - ensuring appropriate arrangements are in place to sustain the project benefits.

-Upon receiving a signed funding agreement, the Department of Justice and Regulation will make a payment that is equal to 100 per cent of the total grant funding.
+Upon receiving a signed funding agreement, the Department of Justice and Community Safety will make a payment that is equal to 100 per cent of the total grant funding for Stream 1 projects.
+For Stream 2 projects, payment will be distributed across multiple milestones.
 Recipients are not required to invoice the department.

-Additional resources that may assist you in applying for a grant are available at www.crimeprevention.vic.gov.au/safetygrants including:
+Additional resources that may assist you in applying for a grant are available on the website (www.crimeprevention.vic.gov.au/safetygrants) including:

 - Frequently Asked Questions